zijuncheng/Video-Game/README.md

   - [Findings](#Findings)
   - [Further Studies](#Further-Studies)

-If the reader wishes to skip the nuances on the data collection, cleaning and model choices, please skip straight to the section Findings by clicking the above link.
+If the reader wishes to skip the nuances on data collection, cleaning and model choices, please skip straight to the section "Findings" by clicking the above link.

 ### Installation
 ----------------------------------
-##### Download the Source Data (optional)
+##### Download Source Data (optional)
   - rawg (https://rawg.io)
   - price chart (www.pricecharting.com)